 Okay, cut me some slack: a theme park?
 Yep!

 Holiday World is America’s first theme park.
 Originally called Santa Claus Land, it opened in the summer of 1946.
 It wasn’t until 1984 that the park became Holiday World and 1993 when Splashin’ Safari was added in.
+You may not think Splashin’ Safari with its fun pools and water coasters in its water park is historic, but head to the other part of the park to change your mind.

 My daughter’s first visit to a drive-in was a hoot this summer.
 I’d been promising her I’d take her to our local one, but the timing was never right.
 So, on our recent visit, I made it a point to take her to Holiday Drive-In.
 Just about 30 minutes from Santa Claus, it has six different screens to choose from.